tnebooks/12th-biology/content.en/botany/biotechnology/plant_tissue_culture/_index.md

 ---

 {{< hint info >}}

-* Perceive the concepts of tissue culture.
+- Perceive the concepts of tissue culture.
 Cognize the steps of tissue culture techniques and its types.

-* Understand the protoplast culture in detail.
-* Elicit the list of secondary metabolites obtained through cell suspension culture.
-* Learn plant regeneration pathway.
-* Appreciate the uses of micro propagation, somatic hybridization, shoot meristem culture and germplasm conservation.
-* Acquire the knowledge of patenting Biosafety and Bioethics.
+- Understand the protoplast culture in detail.- Elicit the list of secondary metabolites obtained through cell suspension culture.- Learn plant regeneration pathway.- Appreciate the uses of micro propagation, somatic hybridization, shoot meristem culture and germplasm conservation.- Acquire the knowledge of patenting Biosafety and Bioethics.

 {{< /hint >}}

-{{< hint info >}}

-5.1 Basic concepts in
-tissue culture

-5.2 Plant tissue culture
-techniques and types

-5.3 Plant regeneration
-pathway

-5.4 Applications of plant tissue culture

-5.5 Conservation of plant genetic resources

-5.6 Intellectual Property Right (IPR),
-    Biosafety and Bioethics

-5.7 Future of Biotechnology

-{{< /hint >}}

-Growing plant
-protoplasts, cells, tissues
-or organs away from
-their natural or normal
-environment, under
-artificial condition, is
-known as Tissue Culture.
-It is also known as in vitro
-(In vitro is a Latin word,
-it means that - in glass
-or in test-tube) growth of plant protoplasts, cells, tissues and organs.
+Growing plant protoplasts, cells, tissues or organs away from their natural or normal environment, under artificial condition, is known as Tissue Culture.
+It is also known as in vitro (In vitro is a Latin word, it means that - in glass or in test-tube) growth of plant protoplasts, cells, tissues and organs.
 A single explant can be multiplied into several thousand plants in a short duration and space under controlled conditions.

 Tissue culture techniques are often used for commercial production of plants as well as for plant research.
 Plant tissue culture serves as an indispensable tool for regeneration of transgenic plants.
 Apart from this some of the main applications of Plant tissue culture are clonal propagation of elite varieties, conservation of endangered plants, production of virus-free plants, germplasm preservation, industrial production of secondary metabolites. etc., In this chapter let us discuss the history , techniques, types , applications of plant tissue culture and get awareness on ethical issues.

-Gottlieb Haberlandt (1902) the German
-Botanist proposed the concept **Totipotency** and he was also the first person to culture plant cells in artificial conditions using the mesophyll cells of Lamium purpureum in culture medium and obtained cell proliferation.
+Gottlieb Haberlandt (1902) the German Botanist proposed the concept **Totipotency** and he was also the first person to culture plant cells in artificial conditions using the mesophyll cells of Lamium purpureum in culture medium and obtained cell proliferation.
 He is regarded as the father of tissue culture.

 ### Basic concepts of Tissue Culture

 Basic concepts of plant tissue culture are totipotency, differentiation, dedifferentiation and redifferentiation.

 #### Totipotency

 The property of live plant cells that they have the genetic potential when cultured in nutrient medium to give rise to a complete individual plant.

 #### Differentiation

 The process of biochemical and structural changes by which cells become specialized in form and function.

 #### Redifferentiation

 The further differentiation of already differentiated cell into another type of cell.
 For example, when the component cells of callus have the ability to form a whole plant in a nutrient medium, the phenomenon is called redifferentiation.

 #### Dedifferentiation

 The phenomenon of the reversion of mature cells to the meristematic state leading to the formation of callus is called dedifferentiation.
 These two phenomena of redifferentiation and dedifferentiation are the inherent capacities of living plant cells or tissue.
 This is described as totipotency.

 ### Plant Tissue Culture (PTC)

 Plant tissue culture is used to describe the in *vitro* and aseptic growth of any plant part on a tissue culture medium.
 This technology is based on three fundamental principles:

-*	 The plant part or explant must be selected and isolated from the rest of plant body.
+- The plant part or explant must be selected and isolated from the rest of plant body.

-*	 The explant must be maintained in controlled physically (environmental) and chemically defined (nutrient medium) conditions.
+- The explant must be maintained in controlled physically (environmental) and chemically defined (nutrient medium) conditions.

 Aseptic condition must be maintained, which requires high degree of cleanliness in the laboratory.

 **Explant:**  The tissue taken from a selected plant transferred to a culture medium often